Straight from our Instagram feed

 Las Terrazas and Soroa are located in the beautiful surrounds of Pinar del Rio province.
 Incredibly, this region was once the hub of the island’s logging industry, but was brought back to its original lushness as the result of a project spearheaded by Fidel Castro himself in the 1960s.
 The restoration worked so well it’s now a UNESCO Biosphere Reserve.

-However, the day starts not in Las Terrazas or Soroa but in the fishing village of Jaimanitas, and this unassuming part of Havana that has been utterly transformed by the artist Jose Fuster.
+Start the day visiting the fishing village of Jaimanitas, and this unassuming part of Havana that has been utterly transformed by the artist Jose Fuster.
 Fuster has made his home in Jaimanitas, and a great deal of the surrounding neighbourhood, into one giant artwork using tiles in mosaic form.
 This public art installation is lovingly known as Fusterlandia and has now spread to encompass more than 80 homes, all decorated with ornate murals and domes to reflect the personality of each of Fuster’s neighbours.
 Furster has also contributed a chess park with giant boards and tables, a theatre, and public swimming pools, so there’s plenty of time to enjoy the area.
+Continuing on to Las Terrazas Township you’ll be able to meet the friendly locals and to admire the pretty San Juan mountain stream.
+As you walk, you’ll have time to stop at the township’s many artist’s studios – the perfect places to find a unique souvenir to take back home.

 Cafetal Buenavista is Cuba’s oldest (now partially restored) coffee plantation, built in 1801 by refugees from Haiti.
 Much of the property (such as the dormitories that housed the slaves who worked the plantation) is now in ruin, but this adds to its haunting quality.
 The Cafetal Buenavista can be seen on the Sendero las Delicias hike, which also takes in lush, green landscapes and bright, coloured houses before arriving at the small village of Soroa.
 Often referred to as The Gate to The Garden of Eden, this picturesque village is the starting point for many hikes to the soaring Sierra del Rosario.